bshurick/production-demo/README.md

 then, run `bin/HouseTrain`.

 ### Evaluation
 Run `bin/HouseEval` to run cross validation and emit results as logs.
+Alternatively, run `make evaluate` to save results as a CSV in the `eval/` folder.

 ### Launch inference service
 1. Install [Docker](https://docs.docker.com/get-docker/)